Train (band): 2003–2004: My Private Nation

 In 2003, Rob Hotchkiss left the band citing creative differences.
-According to band interviews, Hotchkiss resented being pushed away as a songwriter and decided to leave.
+According to band interviews, he resented being pushed away as a songwriter and decided to leave.
 Hotchkiss started pursuing a solo career, after having contributed to six of the 11 songs on the (at the time) upcoming album My Private Nation.
 His solo album, the critically acclaimed Midnight Ghost, was released in 2004.

-The band's third album, My Private Nation, was released in June 2003 with "Calling All Angels" as the lead single.
-"Calling All Angels" became Train's third top 20 hit, and was a major hit on the Billboard Hot Adult Contemporary Tracks chart.
-"Calling All Angels" has been certified RIAA Gold.
+The band's third album, My Private Nation, was released in June 2003 with the lead single "Calling All Angels" becoming Train's third top 20 hit.
+"Calling All Angels" was a major hit on the Billboard Hot Adult Contemporary Tracks chart and has been certified RIAA Gold.

 In October 2003, bassist Charlie Colin was forced to leave the band because of substance abuse.
 According to singer Pat Monahan, Colin was "a mess".
-After a live presentation in Oregon, he called an emergency meeting and told the band that "you can have your bass player, or you can have your singer".
-He was replaced by Johnny Colt, bass player for The Black Crowes.
+After a live presentation in Oregon, Monahan called an emergency meeting and told the band that "you can have your bass player, or you can have your singer".
+He was replaced by Johnny Colt, bass player for the Black Crowes.

 In 2004, their non-album song "Ordinary" was featured in the movie Spider-Man 2.
 In 2007, it was featured again, this time in the NBC series Heroes.
 The music video for "Ordinary" was in rotation on MTV, but the song only charted on the Adult Top 40 Tracks chart.
 In July 2005, after the song was featured in an advertising campaign for Cingular, the band released "Get to Me" as the final single from My Private Nation.
 "Get to Me" (written by Rob Hotchkiss and Pat Monahan) reached number nine on the Billboard Adult Top 40.
 Paul Buckmaster returned on "My Private Nation" with string arrangements for the tracks "Lincoln Avenue" and "Your Every Color".
 The album was certified platinum by the RIAA.

 The band released their first live album, Alive at Last, in 2004, later winning a Radio Music Award for best artist.

 2005–2006: For Me, It's You

 Train began recording their fourth studio album, For Me, It's You, in Atlanta during the summer of 2005.
 They released the album's lead single, "Cab", on November 14, 2005.
 The song peaked at number nine on the Adult Top 40 Tracks chart.
-The album was released on January 31, 2006 and peaked at number ten on the Billboard 200 chart.
+The album was released on January 31, 2006, and peaked at number ten on the Billboard 200 chart.
 However, it failed commercially, becoming the first album of the band's career to fail to receive an RIAA certification.
 The album was the band's only album to include members Johnny Colt on bass and Brandon Bush playing keyboard.